noiseprotocol/noise_spec/noise.md

  * SHA2-256 processes smaller input blocks than SHA2-512 (64 bytes vs 128
    bytes), avoiding unnecessary calculation when processing smaller inputs.

-The cipher key must be 256 bits because:
+Chaining keys and cipher keys are 256 bits because:

- * The cipher key accumulates the DH output, so collision-resistance is desirable.
+ * The chaining keys accumulate the DH output, so collision-resistance is desirable.
+ * Having chaining keys and cipher keys the same length makes it possible to use a single, fixed-output `HKDF()` function for `MixKey()` and `Split()`.
+ * 256-bits is a conservative length for cipher keys when considering cryptanalytic safety margins, time/memory tradeoffs, multi-key attacks, and quantum attacks.

 The authentication tag is 128 bits because: